mesonbuild/meson/docs/markdown/Reference-manual.md

 - `override_options` takes an array of strings in the same format as `project`'s `default_options` overriding the values of these options for this target only, since 0.40.0
-- `symbol_visibility` specifies how symbols should be exported, see e.g [the GCC Wiki](https://gcc.gnu.org/wiki/Visibility) for more information.
+- `gnu_symbol_visibility` specifies how symbols should be exported, see e.g [the GCC Wiki](https://gcc.gnu.org/wiki/Visibility) for more information.
 This value can either be an empty string or one of `default`, `internal`, `hidden`, `protected` or `inlineshidden`, which is the same as `hidden` but also includes things like C++ implicit constructors as specified in the GCC manual.
+Ignored on compilers that do not support GNU visibility arguments.
 Available since 0.48.0.
 - `d_import_dirs` list of directories to look in for string imports used in the D programming language
 - `d_unittest`, when set to true, the D modules are compiled in debug mode